web development

 1. Ordered list items are entered in Markdown: 1.
 Like this

-2. This is the same as the unordered list, but with nice red counters instead of bullets
+2. This is the same as the unordered list, but with neat red counters instead of bullets

 3. All the list items can be emboldened or italicised or linked exactly like before